named-data/NDN-CCL-API/face.rst

 Face.removeRegisteredPrefix Method
 ----------------------------------

-Remove the registered prefix entry with the registeredPrefixId from the pending interest table.
+Remove the registered prefix entry with the registeredPrefixId from the registered prefix table.
-This does not affect another registered prefix with a different registeredPrefixId, even it if has the same prefix name.
+This does not affect another registered prefix with a different registeredPrefixId, even if it has the same prefix name.
 If there is no entry with the registeredPrefixId, do nothing.

 :[C++]: